How Income Affects SSI Benefits

 - Type of disability

 - Additional resources

 The majority of SSI claims are denied the first time.
 However, this does not mean it is the end of the road.
 Multiple appeals can eventually lead to an accepted claim and additional income to help you through this difficult time.

-Contact the SSI attorneys of the Hankey Law Office, to speak with an attorney who is knowledgeable and experienced in handling SSI claims and appeals.
+Contact the SSI attorneys of Hankey Marks & Crider, to speak with an attorney who is knowledgeable and experienced in handling SSI claims and appeals.
 We can explain your rights and help you to begin pursuing your claim immediately.
 Contact us today at (317) 634-8565.